verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 images with newer versions.

 ## Application and system pod restarts
-Upgrading Verrazzano 1.0.x to 1.1.0 will result in an upgrade of Istio from 1.7.3 to 1.10.4.
-Because of this, all the pods in the Istio mesh need to be restarted so that the new Envoy proxy sidecar can be injected into the pods.
-This includes both Verrazzano applications, along with Verrazzano system pods, such as the NGINX Ingress Controller.
+If Verrazzano has a new version of Istio, then all the pods with Istio proxy sidecars need to be restarted.
+This is done so that the new version of the proxy sidecar can be injected into the pods.
+All Verrazzano pods containing Istio proxy sidecars will be restarted.
+This includes Verrazzano system pods, such as the NGINX Ingress Controller, along with Verrazzano applications.
 For WebLogic workloads, Verrazzano will shut down every domain, do the upgrade, then start every domain.
 For all other workloads, Verrazzano will perform a rolling restart when the upgrade is complete.
 There is no user involvement related to restarting applications; it is done automatically during upgrade.

 ## Upgrade steps